-Please note: Courses are subject to change and cancellation up to the enrolment date in February 2021.
-Some classes are very competitive to gain entry into.
+Please note: Courses are subject to change and cancellation up to the enrolment date in February 2022.
+Some classes are very competitive to enter.
 Prompt returning of application forms and meeting of other criteria is crucial to increasing your chances of being offered a place in these courses.